Ashadozzaman/DevOps/linux/class2.md

 ## Ubuntu Linux Installation
-- How to check.
+##### Bellow shows some Linux commands with a description.
-1 Displays detailed system information, including the kernel version.
+1. Displays detailed system information, including the kernel version.
 ```
 $uname -a
 ```